 - Scalability.
-Even if your mobile application sends a given notification only to a single device, you may want to send a lot of notifications with in a short time.
+Even if your mobile application sends a given notification only to a single device, you might want to send a lot of notifications within a short time.

 - Availability.
 If your mobile application wants to send a push notification it should be able to do it anytime.